Using the ACP System: some do’s and don’t’s.

 The SUO has multiple Sloan filters.
 To get an RGB image, take your images in the g’, r’, and i’ filters.
 If you’d like to create an image with the Hubble palette, use the narrowband filters H-a, S-II, O-III.

 This refers to the exposure time measured in seconds.

 Click submit when done.
 Your instruction will be fed to the observatory immediately and If the telescope is not in use, it will carry out your instructions.
 If the telescope is engaged in another project, your instructions will be queued and will be executed once the telescope is done with the project before yours.

 When you’re done filling up the form, it should look something like this:

-Click “acquire image” and the telescope will run your instructions if there is no other instructions before yours.
+Click “acquire image” and the telescope will run your instructions.
 If, however, the telescope is already executing an instruction, it will continue to run the instruction prior to yours, and yours will be queued until the telescope is available for use.
-Your instructions will be execute automatically as soon as the telescope is free for use.
+Your instructions will be executed automatically as soon as the telescope is available.